 Autocomplete = new-password

-Using the new-password value for the Autocomplete attribute is the best solution to prevent the password input value being auto filled.
+Using the new-password value for the Autocomplete attribute is the best method to prevent Chrome and Firefox from auto-filling passwords.
 Most modern browsers support this value however it is up to the browser whether or not to respect this.
 Below is an example password input that uses the autocompleted=”new-password” attribute.

 <input type="password" name="password" autocomplete="new-password" />